 On 15 November 2010, in the presence of Her Excellency Ms Quentin Bryce AC, Governor-General of the Commonwealth of Australia, the Committee dedicated the Australian Defence Force Memorial Plantation.
 This 45,000 tree Plantation extends 15.5 kilometres along the Remembrance Driveway between the Sir Roden Cutler VC Memorial Interchange at Prestons and the Mount Annan Botanic Garden.
 The Memorial recognises all Australian Defence Force personnel who have served and will serve in various theatres of conflict, including peace keeping missions following the Vietnam era.
 Memorial walls on both the northbound and southbound roadways identify the plantation to passing motorists.

-- Remain on the lookout for any developments which might enable the dedication of VC Rest Areas for Keith Payne VC, Mark Donaldson VC and Benjamin Roberts-Smith VC.
+- With the help of Roads and Maritime Services remain alert for any developments which might enable the dedication of VC Rest Areas for Keith Payne VC, Mark Donaldson VC, Benjamin Roberts-Smith VC and Daniel Keighran VC.

 - Maintain the Remembrance Driveway website.

 - The inventory of Remembrance Driveway assets is nearing completion and the process for Heritage Listing upon the S 170 Register is about to begin.
 The Committee will ensure that the heritage listing process proceeds to conclusion.